Understanding and Applying F1 Score: AI Evaluation Essentials with Hands-On Coding Example

 Why Is F1 Score Used In LLM Evaluation?

 When benchmarking large language model (LLM) prompt templates, F-Score and F1 score are increasingly being used because accuracy alone is an impractical metric when there is a significant class imbalance.
-Alongside precision and recall, F1 score is being used to eavluate LLM systems for hallucinations, toxicity, RAG relevance, and more.
+Alongside precision and recall, F1 score is being used to evaluate LLM systems for hallucinations, toxicity, RAG relevance, and more.

 Healthcare